dlangk/langkilde/posts/2024-09-16-understanding-need-risk-excitement.md

 simplify their work, investors will push for what they think increases market cap short-term, leaders will ask for what grows their powers, and so forth.
 Don't let all that noise get in the way of listening deeply to customers needs.

-Once we have established there is a true need, we have to decide how radical you can be when pursuing a solution.
-That's about risk preference.
+**Once we have established the nature of the true need, you have to decide how radical you can be when innovating.** That's about risk preference.
 There are no universal truths when talking about risk, it's all about preference.
 Action always comes with two costs: time and capital.
 The more radical the solution, the more time and capital it usually takes, and the more likely you are to fail.

 There are times when companies will choose to spend 80%+ of their resources on incremental innovation.
 Perhaps their market position is exposed to a lot of competition, and they need to secure what they have.
 Others may have a very